Happy Landings and Lost Tracks: Additional notes

-Happy Landings and Lost Tracks marks the first time all ten session tracks from 1996 have been released as originally recorded, five* for the first time, although "Modern World" and "Elected" had previously been available as digital downloads.
+Happy Landings and Lost Tracks is the first release to include all ten session tracks as originally recorded in 1996, five* for the first time, although "Modern World" and "Elected" had previously been available as digital downloads.

 Of the ten tracks re-recorded/remixed with Stephen W. Tayler and Sadia Sadia in early 1997, only "Modern World", "Lonely As A Lighthouse", "Ocean Blue" and "Life's What's Killing Me" remain unreleased.

+A new version of “Lonely As A Lighthouse” was recorded and released on the Every Five Seconds album on 3 June 2022.

-"Lonely As A Lighthouse", "House Arrest" and "Peace Louise" remain unreleased in any form whatsoever and truly are "lost" tracks.
+"House Arrest" and "Peace Louise" remain unreleased in any form and are "lost" tracks.

-An earlier (1991–1994) recorded version of "Mayfly" (written by Cy Curnin and Stuart Zaltz) appears on the same-titled first solo album by Cy Curnin in 2005.
+An earlier (1991–1994) recorded version of "Mayfly" (written by Cy Curnin and Stuart Zaltz) appears on the same-titled first solo album by Cy Curnin released on 22 February 2005.